 - Say no to plastic bags by taking a reusable eco-bag with you at all times.
 These foldable ones are light and easy to store in your bag.
 Simply take it out when you need to do some shopping.

 - Swap your chemical sunscreen bottle with a zero-waste reef-safe sunscreen.
 Here are my top 10 plastic-free sunscreen recommendations.

 - Shoo the bugs and mosquitos away with a plastic-free insect repellant.

 - Wear a reusable face mask or a face cover when required during travel.

-- Practice good hygiene and bring single-use soap chips in a travel tin so you can wash your hands wherever you go.
+- Practice good hygiene and bring single-use paper soap so you can wash your hands wherever you go.